-The Virtual Conference's synchronous webcasts allow presenters and attendees to interact online via audio, video, and screen share.
-This is a great option if you want to present at ACRL 2017 but do not have the time or budget to travel.
-You may present from the conference location in Baltimore or remotely from another location with a high-speed Internet connection and microphone.
+The Virtual Conference's synchronous webcasts allow presenters and attendees to interact online via audio, video, and screen share in real time.
+This is a great option if you want to present at ACRL 2019 but do not have the time or budget to travel.
+You may present from the conference location in Cleveland or remotely from another location with a high-speed Internet connection and microphone.
 Webcasts are 60 minutes long (including Q&A).
 Choose a relevant, timely topic that lends itself to presentation in an online environment.
-If your proposal is accepted, you will receive training on how to give an effective virtual presentation using our software system.
-Proposals will be evaluated by the following criteria: timeliness of the topic; ability to provoke new ways of thinking or demonstrate innovative approaches; potential to engage the audience and incorporate active learning; inclusion of well defined, actionable learning objectives (see Proposal Instructions for guidance on creating learning outcomes); and appropriateness of the selected conference tags.
+If your proposal is accepted, you will receive training on how to give an effective virtual presentation using our software system (Adobe Connect or similar), Proposals will be evaluated by the following criteria: timeliness of the topic; ability to provoke new ways of thinking or demonstrate innovative approaches; potential to engage the audience and incorporate active learning; inclusion of well defined, actionable learning objectives (see "Proposal Instructions" for guidance on creating learning outcomes); and appropriateness of the selected conference tags.